Nazzanuk/front-end-training/part-9/readme.md

 ## 2.
 ### Next, we use express in server.js by requiring it.

 The first thing we want to do is to create a server where browsers can connect to.
-We can do so with the help of a `listen` method provided by Express:
+We can do so with the help of the `listen` method provided by Express:

 ```javascript